-Many homeowners who live on a limited income and find themselves needing additional money find reverse mortgages ideal for their situation.
-Social Security and Medicare benefits will not be affected; and the money is nontaxable.
-Reverse Mortgages can have adjustable or fixed rates.
-The lender can't take the property away if you live past the loan term nor can you be forced to sell your residence to pay off the loan amount even if the loan balance grows to exceed current property value.
-If you would like to learn more about reverse mortgages, please contact us at 720-598-8300.
+Reverse mortgages can be advantageous for homeowners who are retired or no longer working but must add to their income.
+Social Security and Medicare benefits are not affected; and the funds are nontaxable.
+Reverse Mortgages may have adjustable or fixed rates.
+Your lending institution will not take away your residence if you outlive your loan nor can you be obligated to sell your home to pay off your loan amount even when the loan balance grows to exceed current property value.
+Call us at 720-598-8300 to explore your reverse mortgage options.

 Do you have a question regarding a mortgage program?